osilander/203.311/Week10/Week10.md

 my.cocktails <- c("Silver Fizz", "Peach Blow Fizz")
 # Another new method, the for loop
 # we repeat the same as above, but
-# "loop" over all values of the vector above
+# "loop" over all values of the my.cocktails vector above
+# of course here, coi means "cocktail of interest"
 for(coi in my.cocktails) {
   ingredients <- cocktails_df[cocktails_df$name==coi,]
   print(cocktails_df[cocktails_df$name==coi,which(ingredients>0)])